 The first was a project plan built on premises that did not hold.
 SCÖ had secured funding to pilot the Pathway Generator - an algorithmic decision-support tool developed in Iceland for recommending rehabilitation interventions.
 I was employed as the service designer who would study and support its implementation.
 Except the Swedish context lacked the data infrastructure, governance frameworks, and technical capacity that the Icelandic system presupposed.
 There were no patient records in a form the algorithm could ingest.
 More bizarrely, there turned out to be little or no digital infrastructure or data gathering processes or practices, and no governance frameworks or data sharing agreements that would support the use of this technology.
 There was no service catalogue tagged with compatible codes.
 The project had milestones, deliverables, and timelines - the form of planning - but the plan and the commitments to the funders assumed a world and a data and service infrastructure that did not exist.

 The second was the algorithm itself, and what it required.
-The Pathway Generator works by navigating a state space: given a person's current situation (employment status, health conditions, prior interventions), it recommends a sequence of actions likely to lead toward a goal state (sustained employment, improved function).
-This is planning in the technical sense - the same formal structure taught in AI courses through languages like PDDL, where you define the objects that exist, the properties they have, the actions that can change them, and the goals you are trying to reach.
-The algorithm then searches for a path.
-But for the Pathway Generator to operate in a new context, someone or something has to construct that context's state space: what counts as a relevant object, what states are possible, what transitions are legitimate, what constitutes a goal.
+The Pathway Generator is a genetic algorithm: given a person's current situation (employment status, health conditions, prior interventions), it evolves candidate rehabilitation pathways across a fitness landscape, optimising toward a goal state (sustained employment, improved function).
+A PhD course in AI at Linköping University was teaching me, concurrently, to think in terms of state spaces and planning - the formal structure of languages like PDDL, where you define the objects that exist, the properties they have, the actions that can change them, and the goals you are trying to reach.
+The Pathway Generator's evolutionary approach encodes the domain differently from classical planning, but the structural requirement is the same: for the algorithm to operate in a new context, someone or something has to construct that context's formal domain - what counts as a relevant object, what states are possible, what transitions or pathways are legitimate, what constitutes a goal.
 At SCÖ, none of this existed.
 The algorithm's computational requirements made legible what had been absent all along: the design work that would make such a system possible.

 The third was my position as a service designer caught between these two problems - expected by different stakeholders to be variously a miracle worker, a technical fixer, an evangelist for innovation - and increasingly aware that the work I was actually doing bore little resemblance to what anyone had planned for.
-I spent some months mapping what "data science" meant to different stakeholders, conducting a from of reverse engineering, documenting the gaps between what had been promised and what was possible, producing concept maps and process diagrams that made things visible.
+I spent some months reverse-engineering the Pathway Generator's requirements, conducting a form of algorithm archaeology and applying the discipline of strong typing to its data structures, documenting the gaps between what had been promised and what was possible, producing concept maps and process diagrams that made things visible.
 The technoimaginary held together at high abstraction; the closer I looked at the material conditions, the more it dissolved.

 What Planning Presupposes